TL-B language

 _ _:(Example 4) = 2BitInteger;

-In this example Example.value
+In this example, the Example.value

-type is determinate in runtime.
+type is determined at runtime.

-In 2BitInteger
+In the 2BitInteger

-definition we set value Example 4
+definition, we set the value to Example 4

 definition and calculate x